freakazoidas/Arduino-web-server/README.md

 Note
 ----

-If you plan to use this code for your own projects and want to access the Arduino web server from outside your local network, you will need to create a virtual server on your router and use the IP address of the ESP8266 module to connect to it using port 80.
+If you plan to use this code for your own projects and want to access the Arduino web server from outside your local network, you can use a free dynamic DNS service like duckdns.org.
+Users with routers that have a dynamic IP address can add their IP address and IPv6 address, add a domain and have an easier access to their hosted website.

 Credits
 -------

 This code was adapted from the ESP8266WebServer example included with the ESP8266WiFi library.

+Phone browser view:
 ![image](https://user-images.githubusercontent.com/26854208/234419120-4f98e8f9-8dae-42a4-a08f-d7dc5a1c9257.png)